melvinzhang/binary-lambda-calculus/README.md

 The present version adds options parsing and supports the following options

 * -b: binary mode
-* -o: interpret with a call-by-need lazy Krivine machine, based on L machine defined in http://www.cs.indiana.edu/ftp/techreports/TR581.pdf
+* -o: interpret with a call-by-need lazy Krivine machine, based on the L machine defined in http://www.cs.indiana.edu/ftp/techreports/TR581.pdf